Stuart Leonard

-Stuart Leonard is a British racing driver who is currently competing in the Blancpain GT Series for W Racing Team (also known as Team WRT), driving an Audi R8 LMS (GT3).
+Stuart Leonard (born 13 June 1991) is a British racing driver who has competed in the Blancpain GT Series for W Racing Team (also known as Team WRT), driving an Audi R8 LMS (GT3).

 Career

 Caterhams

 In 2012, whilst studying for a degree in Finance, Leonard started his motorsport career in the Caterham Tracksport category.
 Due to his university commitments, he was only able to compete in some of the scheduled races.
 In Leonard's first year he took home two podiums, consisting of a win, and third place position, both at the Nürburgring GP circuit in Germany.

 In 2013 Leonard moved up to the top of the Caterham ladder (R300 Superlight Championship), whilst being coached by the 2012 R300 Champion, Paul Wilson.
 That year, Leonard entered the second to last round leading the championship, however due to mechanical difficulties finished the championship second on points.

 Aston Martin GT3

 In 2014 Leonard started driving for Prodrive in the GT3 category.
 After a successful debut driving their Aston Martin GT3 at VLN Nürburgring Nordschleife, Leonard started competing in the Blancpain GT Endurance Series, racing his first 24 hour race at the Spa 24 Hours (Pro-Am).

 In 2015 Leonard won the Silverstone round of the Blancpain GT Endurance Series (Pro-Am) with Michael Meadows and Paul Wilson, completing the Blancpain GT Endurance Championship in fourth position.
 Leonard also participated in the British GT series at Spa-Francorchamps with Michael Meadows, finishing third overall and first in class (Silver Cup).